flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 The reason is that in the complete knapsack problem, item type $i$ may be chosen **arbitrarily many times**, so the recursive expansion is consistent.

 In the multiple knapsack problem, however, the number of copies of type $i$ is capped at $s_i$.
-If we write the complete-knapsack-style recurrence blindly, then repeated reuse of $f(i,j-v_i)$ may allow more than $s_i$ copies.
+The direct recurrence contains only the terms corresponding to

+$$
+k=0,1,\ldots,s_i
+$$

+subject to the capacity limit.

+If we try to use $f(i,j-v_i)+w_i$, its expansion shifts the copy count upward by one.
+Whenever the capacity is large enough, this expression may contain a candidate corresponding to

+$$
+k=s_i+1,
+$$

+which violates the quantity limit.

+Therefore, repeated reuse of the current-layer state $f(i,j-v_i)$ is valid for complete knapsack but not for bounded knapsack in general.

-So the complete-knapsack simplification does not preserve the quantity limit in general.
+So the complete-knapsack simplification does not preserve the quantity limit.

 ### 5.5 Binary Splitting Optimization⭐⭐⭐